invertase/react-native-firebase-docs/docs/messaging/ios.md

 First ensure you have followed the [initial setup guide](version /installation/initial-setup).

-?> FCM does not work on the iOS simulator, you must test is using a real device.
+?> FCM does not work on the iOS simulator, you must test them using a real device.
 This is a restriction enforced by Apple.

 ## Add the pod